 There are a couple of key points to keep in mind when picking out a suitable dog urine carpet cleaner.
 Here a few things to consider to make sure your canine catastrophe cleaner is well-suited for the task at hand.

-- Safe for Use Around Pets — Obviously, you’ll want to look for products that are specifically designed for use around pets.
+- Safe for Use Around Pets — Obviously, you’ll want to look for products that are specifically designed for use around pets – if you’re shopping in person, these can be found from stores specializing in pet supplies.
 Make sure you follow the manufacturer’s instructions (including diluting the products if instructed to do so) to keep your four-footer safe.

 - Removes Stains — Keep in mind that all carpet cleaners do not work in the same way.
 For example, some “cleaners” simply mask the smell of the area without removing stains themselves.
 For your best chance of removing visible urine stains, use an oxidizer cleaner.